prescottprue/redux-firestore/README.md

 Default: `false`

 Whether or not to allow multiple listeners to be attached for the same query.
 If a function is passed the arguments it receives are `listenerToAttach`, `currentListeners`, and the function should return a boolean.

-#### oneListenerPerPath
-Default: `false`

-If set to true redux-firestore will attach a listener on the same path just once & will count how many the listener was set.
-When you try to unset the listener, it won't unset until you have less than 1 listeners on this path

 #### preserveOnDelete
 Default: `null`